ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.klf200/README.md

         writable, only.
     -   subType - Depending on the category the sub type defines special kinds or capabilities, e.g. for a window a '1' means that the window has a rain sensor.
+    -   targetFP1Raw - Setting this state to a value different to 54272 (0xD400) lets the product
+        include this functional parameter when setting a new target position.
+See below for further details.
+    -   targetFP2Raw, targetFP3Raw, targetFP4Raw - Same as targetFP1Raw, but for the different
+        functional parameters.
     -   targetPosition - Set this state to a value between 0% and 100% to move a window or to dim a light.
 This state is writable.
     -   targetPositionRaw - This state reflects the target position converted to a